memoriesbytalha/AI-Club-Project---DigiLaw/README.md

 This project has been made a reality through the combined efforts of: https://github.com/1iqrashaheen   https://github.com/KashfKamal217  https://github.com/1iqrashaheen  https://github.com/Mujtaba0150 and me.

+Moreover, I would like to extend gratitude to https://github.com/memoriesbytalha for theur moral support during this project.
 The demo video along with an exported database can be found among the files.